-After the Battle of Shiloh in April of 1862 in Tennessee, over 16,000 wounded soldiers lay in the rain and cold mud for over two days as overwhelmed doctors and nurses struggled to locate and treat the soldiers.
+After the battle took place, over 16,000 wounded soldiers lay in the rain and cold mud for over two days as overwhelmed doctors and nurses struggled to locate and treat the soldiers.

-At the time, the reason for the glow was a mystery but doctor’s did note that the wounds that glowed healed faster than those that didn’t.
+At the time, the reason for the glow was a mystery but doctors did note that the wounds that glowed healed faster than those that didn’t.
 The mystery remained unsolved until 2001, when two teenagers finally uncovered the source of the glow.

 After the two teens, Billy Martin and John Curtis from Maryland, conducted a variety of scientific experiments, they discovered that the wounded soldiers became hypothermic as they lay in the mud.

 The glowing wounds of the Battle of Shiloh are mostly due to the wet, cold and muddy conditions of that April battle as well as the fact that this glowing bacterium is known to attach itself to a certain type of flatworm, called planaria, which is commonly found in the Shiloh area.

 The discovery won Martin and Curtis the top prize at the Siemens International Science Fair Competition.
 Curtis later went on to pursue a career in science and Martin pursued a degree in American history, specializing in the American Civil War.

-Los Angeles Times; Glowing Wounds and the Civil War; Rosie Mestel; July 2 2001: http://articles.latimes.com/2001/jul/02/health/he-17705
+Los Angeles Times; Glowing Wounds and the Civil War; Rosie Mestel; July 2 2001: articles.latimes.com/2001/jul/02/health/he-17705

-“Helping Boys Succeed in School: a Practical Guide for Parents and Teachers”; Terry W. Neu, Rich Weinfeld;
+Helping Boys Succeed in School: a Practical Guide for Parents and Teachers; Terry W. Neu, Rich Weinfeld;

-Science Netlinks: Glowing Wounds: http://sciencenetlinks.com/science-news/science-updates/glowing-wounds/
+Science Netlinks: Glowing Wounds: sciencenetlinks.com/science-news/science-updates/glowing-wounds/

-Smithsonian Magazine; Civil War: 8 Strange and Obscure Facts You Didn’t Know; November 15 2010: http://blogs.smithsonianmag.com/history/2011/11/the-civil-war-8-strange-and-obscure-facts-you-didnt-know/
+Smithsonian Magazine; Civil War: 8 Strange and Obscure Facts You Didn’t Know; November 15 2010: blogs.smithsonianmag.com/history/2011/11/the-civil-war-8-strange-and-obscure-facts-you-didnt-know/